 Getting Started With Reading Groups and Structured Literacy

 I have great news!
-I have ready-for-you lessons with everything you need to get started with science of reading aligned small groups and structured literacy.
+I have ready-for-you lessons with everything you need to get started with science of reading aligned reading groups and structured literacy.

-We have seven different sets of decodable readers.
-Each kit comes with:
+We have seven different individual sets of decodable readers with easy to use lessons.
+Each kit provides you with:

 - Decodable books